atlanticwave-sdx/.github/profile/CONTRIBUTING.md

 # Contributing to an AtlanticWave-SDX Project

-We would love to have you join the community!
+Thank you for taking the time and effort to contribute to AtlanticWave-SDX.
+We would love to have you join the community.

-Below summarizes the processes that we follow.
+The below summarizes the processes that we follow.
+At the moment, they mostly list our aspirations.
+We are working towards making them a reality.

 ## Reporting Issues